jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 #### REST Applications

-A REST application in *kivakit-microservice* is created by extending the *MicroserviceRestApplication* class:
+A REST application is created by extending the *MicroserviceRestApplication* class:

 		public class DivideRestApplication extends MicroserviceRestApplication
 		{